jesscancode/full-art-case-study/README.md

 - **done:** ingestion is live and idempotent, the threshold search API is live, and the holographic gallery is wired to it — including a Tinder-style swipe on each card (♥ to save, ✕ to skip) and a client-side favourites view.
 - **next:** deploy publicly (launching July 2026) and grow the catalogue set-by-set beyond the full-art subset.
 - **later:** a richer manual-tags review pass for cameo-heavy cards, and set / type filters on top of the art search.

 ---

-## Keeping the docs honest

-The most common documentation failure isn't bad writing ✦ it's drift.
-Code changes, the docs don't, and six months later the architecture page describes a system that no longer exists.

-So I treat the architecture doc as a living document with one rule: the Mermaid diagrams are the source of truth for the system's shape, and every architectural decision — *including the ones I reversed* — gets a dated row in a decision log.
-When I dropped Pinecone, raised the image detail, or reworked search from top-10 to threshold-based, each became a logged line with its rationale.
-The log is the honest history of the build, not a tidy after-the-fact story.

-It encodes a value I care about: documentation is part of the work, not a trailing task.

----